Time to get tough with 'bully' Facebook, UK lawmaker and publishers say

 “So much for Facebook’s commitment to free speech,” said a spokesman for MailOnline, one of world’s most popular news websites.
 “We are astonished by this inflammatory move.”

-The Guardian Media Group, a British media company which owns the Guardian newspaper, said it was deeply concerned by Facebook’s move.
+The Guardian Media Group, a British media company which owns the Guardian newspaper, said it was deeply concerned.

 “Dominant online platforms are now a key gateway to news and information online.
 We believe that public interest journalism should be as widely available as possible in order to have a healthy functioning democracy,” a spokesman for the group said.

-Additional reporting by Alistair Smout; Editing by Keith Weir and Frances Kerry
+Reporting by Guy Faulconbridge and Kate Holton; Additional reporting by Alistair Smout in London and Michel Rose in Paris; Editing by Keith Weir, Frances Kerry and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.